 Complete the interface to all suppression and ancillary shutdown systems.

-Complete contractor pre-test of system.
+Complete pre-test of system.

 Complete system testing.

 Detectors:

 A unique identification number shall be assigned to each detector.
 (Identification shall be by zone number and device number within the zone.)
 This number shall be noted on the submittals and as built plans, and also be permanently mounted adjacent to the detector or affixed to its base.